List of purveyors to the Court of Denmark

 Royal warrants of appointment in Denmark are historically differentiated between purveyors to the king or queen (Danish: Kongelig Hofleverandør) and purveyors to the royal Danish court (Leverandør til Det Kongelige Danske Hof).
+In November 2024, King Frederik X announced that the royal warrants would be phased out by 2029 with none of the existing ones being renewed.
+This was done as a way to modernise the monarchy.

 Purveyors

 There are approximately 100 purveyors to the Danish Court, including: